 What is an exeat?

-These are weekends where it is compulsory for students to leave the boarding school to stay with their parents, guardians or a friend.
+These are weekends when it is compulsory for students to leave the boarding school to stay with their parents, guardians, or a friend.
 While these may initially seem like a hassle, exeats provide a needed escape from the same location that you live at day in, day out.
-Most schools provide services to help finding a guardian if this is a problem and once you have become acquainted with the school, staying with friends is an even more fun alternative.
+Most schools provide services to help find a guardian (as international education consultants, we can also help with guardianship matters, click here to find out more) if this is a problem and once you have become acquainted with the school, staying with friends is an even more fun alternative.

 What are boarding houses like?

-A boarding school is split into different boarding houses with their own house parent, matron and many other teacher representatives.
+A boarding school is split into different boarding houses with their house parent, matron, and many other teacher representatives.
 Boarding house staff provide lots of support for students and build a good rapport that makes for a very friendly environment.
-The matron is even in the house before and after the school day to provide assistance with any medical needs or just a conversation if anything has gone wrong.
-Within the house students have a dorm room which becomes their home.
-Lower down the school this can be shared with a number of other members of the house and by the time sixth form is reached, most pupils will have their own room.
+The matron is even in the house before and after the school day to assist with any medical needs or just have a conversation if anything has gone wrong.
+Within the house, students have a dorm room which becomes their home.
+Lower down the school this can be shared with several other members of the house and by the time the sixth form is reached, most pupils will have their room.
 Sharing is one of the most valuable parts of the boarding experience as it requires working with other people.
-This results in an unmatched sense of comradery and family between members of the same house and can make having your own room a lonely prospect.
+This results in an unmatched sense of comradery and family between members of the same house and can make having your room a lonely prospect.

 What is boarding like academically?